 Arches Magazine Winter 2010 Edition

-Richard Wiley is author of numerous stories and the novels Soldiers In Hiding (winner of the PEN/Faulkner Award for Best American Fiction) Fools' Gold, Festival for Three Thousand Maidens, Indigo, Ahmed's Revenge (winner of the Maria Thomas Fiction Award, Commodore Perry's Minstrel Show ("The best book you've never heard of!"-anonymous) and The Book of Important Moments.
+Richard Wiley is the author of numerous stories and the novels Soldiers In Hiding (winner of the PEN/Faulkner Award for Best American Fiction), Fools' Gold, Festival for Three Thousand Maidens, Indigo, Ahmed's Revenge (winner of the Maria Thomas Fiction Award, Commodore Perry's Minstrel Show ("The best book you've never heard of!"-anonymous) and The Book of Important Moments.
 Now comes Bob Stevenson, a psychological thriller concerning a New York psychiatrist and her patient, who believes himself to be Robert Louis Stevenson.
-Publication date: October 11, 2016

-Currently Richard Wiley is a professor emeritus of English and a board member of Black Mountain Institute at the University of Nevada, Las Vegas.
+Richard Wiley is professor emeritus of English and a board member of Black Mountain Institute at the University of Nevada, Las Vegas.
 He divides his time, these days, between his hometown of Tacoma, Washington and Los Angeles, California.